 -1 Shooting at a Single Model or Skirmishers

 This penalty applies if the target is a single model with a unit strength of 1, or a unit of models with unit strength of 1 who are in skirmish formation.
 If the target model or unit is cavalry or larger (unit strength of 2 or more per model), this penalty does not apply.
-See the sections on Characters and Skirmishers for more details.
+See the sections onand for more details.

 For example, ten Goblins are resolving a stand & shoot reaction against a unit of Elf cavalry at long range (the Elves start their charge 12" away).
 Because their BS is 3, the Goblins need 45 to hit, but since their targets are charging and at long range, they suffer a penalty of -2.
 Each Archer therefore needs to roll a 6 to bit.
 The player rolls ten dice and manages to get two 6s two hits!